Toruse/toruse.github.io/source/_enportfolio/31/plagin-it-tour-dlya-wordpress.md

     height: 284
 ---

-**Плагин IT-Tour** - позволяет выполнить поиск туров с сервиса IT-tour.
+**IT-Tour plugin** - allows you to search for tours from the IT-tour service.

 ---

-Место работы
+Place of work

-* Компания _Revolife_
+* Company _Revolife_

-Реализованный функционал
+Implemented

-* Добавляет возможно выполнить поиск туров на сайте под управлением CMS WordPress.
+* Adds the ability to search for tours on a website running CMS WordPress.

-Проделанная работа
+Work done

-* Перенесён модуль RevoLife получения данных с сервиса на CMS WordPress.
+* The RevoLife module for receiving data from the service has been moved to CMS WordPress.
-* Зарегистрирован новый тип поста.
+* A new post type has been registered.
-* Реализовано добавление новых туров в базу данных.
+* Addition of new tours to the database has been implemented.
-* Подключён интерфейс для настройки плагина.
+* An interface for configuring the plugin has been added.
-* Добавлен shortcode для вывода интерфейса поиска туров.
+* Added shortcode to display the tour search interface.
-* Тестирование плагина.
+* Testing the plugin.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, HTML, JavaScript, jQuery, WordPress, PhpStorm, Git.